Quantum statistical mechanical gauge invariance

 When working with discrete particles instead of fields, then a quantum many-body description involves the position and momentum degrees of freedom of each particle.
 The quantum nature of the problem is reflected by the algebraic commutator structure of the canonical quantum operators.
 Formulating a reduced picture can be based efficiently on the density operator $\hat\rho(\rv)=\sum_i \delta(\rv-\rv_i)$, see e.g.~Ref.~\cite{schmidt2022rmp}, where the sum runs over all particles $i=1,\ldots,N$, the variable $N$ is the total number of particles, $\delta(\cdot)$ denotes the Dirac distribution in $d$ dimensions, $\rv_i$ is the position of particle $i$, and $\rv$ is a generic position.

-When considering a general quantum observable $\hat A $, the quantum dynamics are given by the associated Heisenberg equation of motion, $\partial \hat A(t)/\partial t = (-\rmi/\hbar)[\hat A(t),H(t)]$, where $[\,\cdot\,,\,\cdot\,]$ denotes the commutator, $H$ is the Hamiltonian, $\hbar$~indicates the reduced Planck constant, $\rm i$ is the imaginary unit, $t$ denotes time, and we let $\hat A$ be stationary, such that it carries no mere parametric dependence on time.
-Choosing the density operator as the observable of interest, $\hat A=\hat \rho(\rv)$, the generic Heisenberg equation of motion reduces to the continuity equation, $\partial \hat\rho(\rv,t)/\partial t = -\nabla\cdot \hat\Jv(\rv,t)$.
+When considering a general quantum observable $\hat A $, the quantum dynamics are given by the associated Heisenberg equation of motion, $\partial \hat A(t)/\partial t = (-\rmi/\hbar)[\hat A(t),\Hhat(t)]$, where $[\,\cdot\,,\,\cdot\,]$ denotes the commutator, $\Hhat$ is the Hamiltonian, $\hbar$~indicates the reduced Planck constant, $\rm i$ is the imaginary unit, $t$ denotes time, and we let $\hat A$ be stationary, such that it carries no mere parametric dependence on time.
+Choosing the density operator as the observable of interest, $\hat A=\hat \rho(\rv)$, the generic Heisenberg equation of motion reduces to the continuity equation, $\partial \hat\rho(\rv,t)/\partial t = -\nabla\cdot \hat\Jv(\rv,t)$, where $\nabla$ indicates the derivative with respect to $\rv$.
 Here $\hat\Jv(\rv,t)$ is the one-body current operator (defined below).
 Its dynamics follow again from Heisenberg's equation of motion, which yields $\partial m\hat\Jv(\rv,t)/\partial t=\hat\Fv(\rv,t)$, where the result is the one-body force density operator (also described below) and $m$ indicates the particle mass.
 Hence one has arrived at a spatially resolved analog of Newton's second law and upon building the quantum average one recovers Ehrenfest's theorem, again in a spatially resolved version.
-The crucial step in the derivation is to obtain a microscopic expression for the force density operator \cite{schmidt2022rmp} by calculating explicitly the commutator $(-\rmi/\hbar)[m\hat\Jv(\rv,t),H(t)] = \hat \Fv(\rv,t)$.
+The crucial step in the derivation is to obtain a microscopic expression for the force density operator \cite{schmidt2022rmp} by calculating explicitly the commutator $(-\rmi/\hbar)[m\hat\Jv(\rv,t),\Hhat(t)] = \hat \Fv(\rv,t)$.
 This formulation forms a perfectly valid starting point for developing the quantum statistical mechanics of $N$-body systems.
+A description of the relationship with classical statistical mechanics is given in Ref.~\cite{mueller2025longQuantum}.